jbee/jbee.github.io/purejin/index.md

 ## Why it came to be
-Existing libraries and frameworks felt like double edges swords that way to often got in the way of the application developer instead of making their lives easier.
+Existing libraries and frameworks felt like double-edged swords that way too often got in the way of the application developer instead of making their lives easier.

-The major players have the tendency to bend the application development into their style wherby applications become highly dependent on the framework.
+The major players have the tendency to bend the application development into their style whereby applications become highly dependent on the framework.
 The purejin library is intended as a substitute that in the end gets rid of itself.
 Confused?
 It's just saying: [Small is beautiful](http://www.infoq.com/presentations/small-large-systems).
-We meight not need a library for that, but if we decide to use one it should support us, not get in our way or dictate how to code.
+We might not need a library for that, but if we decide to use one it should support us, not get in our way or dictate how to code.